 The great news is that you have a bunch of great options in different times of the year and I am here to help you choose wisely the best music festival in Romania.
 How will I achieve that?
-Well, I will lest the best (in my opinion) below and you will choose the one that sounds best for you.
-Deal?
+Well, I will list the best (in my opinion) below and you will choose the one that sounds best for you: or take part at them all and pick your winner afterwards.

 Previous editions brought on stage big names like Tiesto, Armin van Buuren, David Guetta, Avicii, Afrojack and more.
 Expect large crowds (around 300,000 for each of the previous editions) and tons of fun.
 This is definitely one of the must go places if you’re into music festivals!

 You can find out more about the Untold music festival in Romania on their official website.
-Make sure to also visit Check in Price for best places to stay and more travel related articles and information.
+Make sure to also visit Check in Price for the best places to stay in the area and more travel-related advice.

 It usually takes place sometime in June, so the weather is great, while the artists performing are usually top notch.